marvinobig/MathsMAUI/README.md

 # MathsMAUI

-Learn basic maths with this windows and android app.
+Learn basic maths with this windows app.

 ## Topics Learned by Building This Project